md-siam/Hackintosh_EliteBook_Folio_9470m/README.md

 ## BIOS Settings:
   ```
   ✰✰✰✰✰ First of all, upgrade your ElitBook BIOS to "68IBD Ver.
-F.73" ✰✰✰✰✰
+F.73 ✰✰✰✰✰✰
-  ✰✰✰✰ Because this EFI file is only tested in that BIOS version F.73. ✰✰✰✰
+  ✰✰✰✰✰✰✰ Because this EFI file is only tested in that BIOS version ✰✰✰✰✰✰✰
-  ✰✰✰✰✰ WARNING!
-BIOS version downgrade is NOT possible in any laptop ✰✰✰✰✰
+  ✰✰✰✰ WARNING!
+BIOS version downgrading is NOT possible in any laptop ✰✰✰✰
   ```

 - Match your BIOS setting with the pictures gives below: